SalmaKolkari/AngularPractice/README.md

 # AngularPractice
-Test repository for angular practice
+This is test repository for angular practice.